marcellowoods/cf-nextjs-feniks/README.md

 # pk-feniks.com

 This is for cloudflare pages
 yarn build
-than just place the out folder in cf
+than just put the out folder in cf

 ## Redirects